 Otherwise, you might end up getting injured.
 When you watch an expert perform different tricks on the skateboard with excellent skills and vigor, you will undoubtedly wish to learn some of those tricks.
 Didn’t you ever see a pro twisting and rolling the skateboard with amazing skills and you thought, wow, how did they do this?
 Well, it’s really not a big deal.
 You too can become a pro like them.
 It all boils down to a proper knowledge of the skills and constant practice.
 But before that, you need to learn the different types of skateboarding tricks.

 There are different types of penny board tricks and skateboard tricks with varying levels of difficulties.
 If you are new to the sports and still learning the ropes, it ’s, to begin with, the simpler tricks and later graduate to more complex ones when you’ve gotten some experience.
 Below are some skateboarding tricks anyone can learn and master.
 Note that some of these tricks can take a lot of time and practice to master, so do not be fazed if you can’t get it on your first trial.

 15 Skateboard Tricks For Beginners

 This is one of the most basic tricks any new entrant to skateboarding can try and excel in.
 It involves lifting the wheels of your deck from the ground to 180 degrees by leaning back on the board to raise the nose.
-This can be done on the ramp or on the ground and it gives you accurate and quick turn.
-Kick-turn is the best way to start learning simpler skills before moving on to more complex ones.
+This can be done on the ramp or on the ground, and it gives you an accurate and quick turn.
+Kick-turn is the best way to start learning more straightforward skills before moving on to more complex ones.

 2. Ollie Trick

 Land exactly how you jumped, by bending your knees to absorb the shock.
-To perform this trick perfectly, you need to have good timing skills, good balance as well as proper foot placement.
+To perform this trick correctly, you need to have excellent timing skills, right balance as well as proper foot placement.
 You should begin slowly by doing short jumps.
-You can further do longer and higher jumps as you get better.

 3. Nollie Trick